Searching for low maintenance styling options during lockdown? Find out how to ditch the dryer with some helpful pointers from hair experts

 If your hair has a natural texture and it’s long, choose a blow dry balm/serum or curl form serum through the hair, then mix it with some treatment, such as a conditioning hair masque.
 “Rub together and scrunch all over the hair,” suggests Darren Ambrose, co-founder of D&J Ambrose in Pinner.
 “Shake it out so the structure falls into place, then either twist random areas around your fingers to enhance the shape, or loosely plait the hair until dry and then shake out for a more boho feel.”
 A plait you say?
 Well, read on…

-Plaits and buns are your friends
+Plaits are your pals

 Get slicker than your average